DaBoiJason/DayZServerTool/README.md

 - **Mod Management**: Add mods to launch parameters with a simple interface.
 - **Extra Mod Management**: Adds Mods and Keys with a simple interface and also has progress bars to check on the progress of the procedure.
 - **Logging Options**: Enable various logging options to capture server logs.
-- **Process Management**: Start and stop the DayZ server executable from the UI.
+- **Process Management**: Start and stop the DayZ server executable from the UI (Including resource monitor on the Server tab).
 - **Discord Integration**: Links to Discord server for community support and updates.
+- **Rcon Integration**: Allows for full RCON support on the server (playerlist coming soon).

 ## Installation